Narden91/Narden91/README.md

 - 👋 Hi, I’m @Narden91
 - 👀 I’m interested in learning as much as I can
-- 🌱 I’m currently learning Data Science
+- 🌱 I’m currently learning Python3, Machine Learning
 - 📫 How to reach me emanuele.nardone91@gmail.com

 <!---